zapier/visual-builder/docs/_docs/transfer.md

 ## How Transfer Works

 In simple terms, Transfer works by running Zaps, just as you’re familiar with.
 The difference is that normally, when a user turns a Zap on, the Zap will ignore past data, and only process future data and events.
-Transfer operates by pulling in all of the data from your Trigger and making it available to the user to select and send through the Zap - executing perhaps thousands of tasks at once.
+Transfer operates by pulling in all of the data from your Trigger and making it available for the user to select and send through the Zap.
+This will execute perhaps thousands of tasks at once.

-Transfer will invoke the trigger of the Zap, repeatedly, pulling back all the data available, and gives the user the ability to choose which of the data objects to process with the Zap.
+Transfer will invoke the trigger of the Zap, repeatedly, pulling back all the data available.
+It then gives the user the ability to choose which of the data objects to process with the Zap.

 Transfer leverages a long-standing platform feature, API request pagination.
 Before Transfer, pagination was only used for triggers that populate dynamic dropdowns, enabling the “load more data” feature.
 Transfer calls the trigger’s perform/performList function, repeatedly, incrementally requesting additional “pages” of data until the endpoint signals it’s returned all of its data.